EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-To evaluate the robustness of the rules generated by the algorithm under diverse operational conditions, LLM4DRD is compared with the commonly used PDRs in industrial practice.
-A total of 24 scenarios are constructed by varying the machine configuration $\mathrm{m} = m_1 \times m_2 \in [3$-$6, 5$-$12]$, the flexibility factor $\varphi \in[0.5,0.7]$, the number of newly arrived orders $\alpha \in [20,50]$, and the load factor $\mu \in [1,2,4]$, resulting in 480 instances (20 instances per scenario).
+This section evaluates the robust performance of EvoDR under different dynamic FAFSP operating conditions.
+A total of 480 instances in 24 operating conditions are constructed by varying the machine configuration $\mathrm{m} = m_1 \times m_2 \in [3 \times 6, 5 \times 12]$, the flexibility factor $\varphi \in[0.5,0.7]$, the number of newly arrived orders $\alpha \in [20,50]$, and the load factor $\mu \in [1,2,4]$.
 Higher values of $\mu$ correspond to more frequent order arrivals.
-All 24 scenarios are analyzed using independent testing to assess the algorithm under extreme conditions with significant changes in data characteristics.
-For comparative analysis, EDD rules with significant performance for tardiness optimization are used as benchmarks.
-In addition, four PDRs for job selection (FIFO, MOPNR, LWKR, MWKR) and two rules for machine assignment (SPT, EET) are combined to form eight hybrid heuristic methods~\citep{lei2023large}.
-These eight combinations, together with the baseline EDD, constitute nine comparative schemes against which LLM4DRD is systematically evaluated.
-Experimental settings follow the description in Section~\ref{Exp:implementation} and~\ref{Exp:Hyperparametric}, and all results are shown in Table~\ref{Exp:Robust}.
+All 24 scenarios are evaluated through independent testing to assess the algorithm's performance under extreme conditions involving substantial shifts in data characteristics.
+Besides EDD, We also evaluate eight hybrid heuristic methods by combining four job selection rules: first in first out (FIFO), most operation number remaining (MOPNR), least work remaining (LWKR), and most work remaining (MWKR).
+These are paired with two machine assignment rules: shortest processing time (SPT) and earliest end time (EET)~\cite{lei2023large}.
+These eight combinations, together with EDD, constitute nine comparative schemes against which EvoDR is systematically evaluated.
+Experimental settings follow the description in Sections~\ref{Exp:implementation} and~\ref{Exp:Hyperparametric}, and all results are shown in Table~\ref{Exp:Robustness}.

-Across all 24 configurations, LLM4DRD consistently achieves the best average performance metrics, demonstrating its effectiveness in scheduling.
-Compared to the EDD baseline, LLM4DRD improves performance by approximately 45--65\%.
-For example, under the configuration (3-6-0.5-20-1), LLM4DRD achieves a tardiness of 930.01, whereas EDD results in 1675.20, corresponding to a 44.5\% reduction.
-Under (5-12-0.7-50-1), the improvement reaches 91.7\% (LLM4DRD: 189.02 vs. EDD: 2272.17).
-Relative to the eight hybrid heuristics, LLM4DRD achieves average improvements of 30--50\% and consistently outperforms all rule combinations, such as FIFO+SPT, MOPNR+SPT, and LWKR+EET.